rur/good/README.md

 #### 1. CLI that generates plain, grok-able code

 The output is mostly vanilla Golang and HTML templates.
-We embrace some redundancy so that the code will be more static, easier to read and customize.
+We embrace some redundancy so that the code will be more static, and easier to read and customize.
 This works well with the Golang type system and tooling, which makes refactoring a cinch at the cost of some extra typing.